 - Drug Disposal: Drug Take-Back Locations: A resource from the U.S. Food and Drug Administration that allows you to find drop-off locations near you via a searchable database or Google maps — and that also provides information on periodic take-back events

 - Clinical Opiate Withdrawal Scale (COWS): An 11-item scale scoring the frequency and severity of withdrawal symptoms

-- SAMHSA Treatment Locator: A search tool (from the Substance Abuse and Mental Health Services Administration) to locate (a) treatment facilities for substance use disorder and (b) practitioners authorized to prescribe buprenorphine for OUD
+- SAMHSA Treatment Locator: An interactive map (from the Substance Abuse and Mental Health Services Administration) to help patients and providers locate resources for the treatment of OUD